radfordwill/Rpi-Hobby-RC-Car/README.md

 # Rpizero-Hobby-RC-Car

 This was for a custom hobby rc car with a raspberry pi sbc.
-Python3 required.
+Python3 and pip are required.
 Opencv takes some time to build.

 requirements: